This article has been corrected.

 The best available data therefore comes from the CIPFA, who collate annual surveys of local authority operations which are used by the Government to estimate the total number of public libraries open in any one year.

 Their most recent statistics from November last year show that, in the 2010-11 financial year, there were 4,579 library ‘service points’ in the UK, 33 fewer than in 2009-10.
-The Government’s response to the Earl of Clancarty in July suggests 3,469 of these are ‘public’ libraries.
+The Government’s response to the Earl of Clancarty in July set out figures for England alone.

 The net fall of 33 in the number of libraries could of course involve any number of openings and closures, so is there any better data?